vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 The first chapter of the TCM, titled *The Epistemology of Evidentiality* [Prāmānyajñaptivādaḥ], centers on the epistemic question.
 The second chapter, *The Metaphysics of Evidentiality* [Prāmānyotpattivādaḥ], deals with the metaphysical question.

-The third chapter, *The Concept of Evidentiality* [prāmāṇyalakṣaṇavādaḥ], deals with conceptual problems associated with evidence.
+The third chapter, *The Concept of Evidence* [prāmālakṣaṇavādaḥ], deals with conceptual problems associated with evidence.
 Questions dealt with in this chapter include:

 1. Is the concept of evidence analyzable?
 2. If it is analyzably, what does it mean for something to be a form of evidence?